tinygrad/tinygrad/docs/quickstart.md

 uniform = Tensor.uniform(2, 3, low=0, high=10) # create a tensor of shape (2, 3) filled with random values from a uniform distribution between 0 and 10
 ```

-There are even more of these factory methods, you can find them in the [Tensor](tensor.md) file.
+There are even more of these factory methods, you can find them in the [Tensor Creation](tensor/creation.md) file.

 All the tensors creation methods can take a `dtype` argument to specify the data type of the tensor, find the supported `dtype` in [dtypes](dtypes.md).